Lunar-Dawn/areodin/src/general/glossary.md

 A sailor tern for the instability experienced when flying an airship above a floating island.
 The effect varies based on the difference in weight between the bodies.
 Ranges from an annoyance to a catastrophic loss of control.

-### The Wave
+### The Veil and the Wave

-The colloquial term for the time and distance variance of unobserved islands.
+The colloquial term for the time and distance variance of unobserved islands respectively.
 Scales by relative knowledge about the island and desire to be found.
-It means that finding a specific island without any information is nearly impossible.
+The Veil means that isolated islands sometimes drift out of time with others and the wave means that finding a specific island without any information or direction is nearly impossible.

 ### Zephyrium